jlangch/venice/doc/readme/recursion.md

   (time (fib-memoize 30)))
 ```

-*Note:* to get accurate time measurements run the examples multiple times
+*Note 1:* to get accurate time measurements run the examples multiple times
           to warmup the Java runtime optimizer!

+*Note 2:* there are even faster ways to compute Fibonacci numbers.
+See the TCO and loop-recur
+          versions below!

-*memoization* is doing a good job in computing fibonacci numbers using
+*memoization* is doing a good job in computing Fibobacci numbers using
 simple recursion.
 It eliminates the recurring computation of the predecessors
 values.